 The closing of the family business coincided with the end of my marriage and offered me a chance to change the direction of my life.
 I had become very active in local issues, especially the poisoning of the St. Lucie River and Indian River Estuary, so I went to work with a local Web firm that had similar passions about serving the community.
 I became a board member of the United Way, a huge supporter of the Art community, an officer in my local Advertising Federation, an Area Governor for Toastmasters International, and a member of 3 local Chambers of Commerce.
 I spoke to numerous organizations about the business transformations that the web would be heralding and worked closely with the local business incubator.
 And then one day, when I was recruiting interns at Keiser Career College, I was offered an opportunity to teach a course.

 Not only have I been a professor for the past 16+ years, I have served as the Program Director for my program at the Lakeland campus for 14 years, and served as the University Department chair for my program for over a decade.
 I serve as a leader in community involvement for our campus, student safety and crisis response, a mentor to new instructors, and a member of our teaching enhancement, accreditation, and assessment committees.
-I have served on the advisory committee for several of our schools, have taught HTML to 3rd and 4th graders in our local elementary schools, served as guest lecturer at all levels in our local school system, served as a judge at numerous school competitions and have worked with our local school board to forge articulation agreements that will give college credit for certain students who worked hard in our Polk County Schools.
+I have served on the advisory committee for several of our schools, have taught HTML to 3rd and 4th graders in our local elementary schools, served as guest lecturer at all levels in our local school system, and have worked with our local school board to forge articulation agreements that will give college credit for certain students who worked hard in our Polk County Schools.

 In my quest to develop local connections to help provide opportunities for my students, I discovered a passion for and new opportunities to serve my community.
 I belong to service organizations such as Elks and Kiwanis, the Polk Advertising Federation, the League of Women Voters, and several others.
 I saw a need and founded The Lakeland Shooters Photography Club (over 1200 members) and a local Toastmasters Club.
 I regularly volunteer to help out the United Way, the Alliance for Independence, Kidspack, Emerge Lakeland, Relay for Life, Polk Pride, Blood Drives, the Diversity Council, …